osama127001/spring-boot-HIBERNATE/README.md

 </h1>

 <p align="center">
-    Hibernate ORM is an object-relational mapping tool for the Java programming language.
+    Hibernate ORM (Object-Relational Mapping) is an object-relational mapping tool for the Java programming language.
 It provides a framework for mapping an object-oriented domain model to a relational database.
 </p>

 ## Hibernate Annotations

+`NOTE`
+* The Persistence tab in IntelliJ will show the database tables/entities that we created using hibernate/persistence.
+* Make sure to import all the annotations from `javax.persistence`.

 Annotations | Description
 ---| ---|